halide/Halide/README_webgpu.md

 This is currently the only path that can run the JIT correctness tests.
 See [below](#setting-up-dawn) for instructions on building Dawn.

-Pass `-DWEBGPU_NATIVE_LIB=/path/to/native/library.{so,dylib.dll}` to CMake when configuring Halide to enable this path, which will automatically use this library for the AOT and JIT tests.
+When targeting WebGPU with a native target, Halide defaults to looking for a build of Dawn (with several common names and suffixes); you can override this by setting the `HL_WEBGPU_NATIVE_LIB` environment variable to the absolute path to the library you want.

-Note that it is explicitly legal to specify both WEBGPU_NATIVE_LIB and WEBGPU_NODE_BINDINGS for the same build; the correct executable environment will be selected based on the Halide target specified.
+Note that it is explicitly legal to define both `HL_WEBGPU_NATIVE_LIB` and `HL_WEBGPU_NODE_BINDINGS` at the same time; the correct executable environment will be selected based on the Halide target specified.

 ## Setting up Dawn